-Member agencies that accrue a Tier 2 obligation by virtue of exceeding their Tier 1 Maximum at the end of year five of the Purchase Order will pay their Tier 2 obligation annually.
+At the end of year five of the Purchase Order, no member agency had exceeded the Tier 1 Maximum.
+Therefore, any obligation to pay the Tier 2 Supply Rate will be calculated over the ten-year period, consistent with the calculation of any purchase order commitment obligation.
 Any member agency without a Purchase Order must pay their Tier 2 obligation in the calendar year in which it accrues.